HelisLT/eneba-client/docs/howto/declared-stock.md

 ### Cancellation Request

 When a user or a system cancels the order, a cancellation callback will be issued informing you to release the keys for the specific order.
-The system will make one call to the `Cancellation` endpoint with a 60s timeout.
+The system will make 2 attempts with a 5s sleep interval and 60s timeout for you to respond.

 POST
 ```json